AlcoholRehabHelp Logo

 These traits, in order, are:

-1. Adult children of alcoholics guess at what normal behavior is.
+1. Adult children of alcoholics guess what normal behavior is

 13. Adult children of alcoholics are impulsive.
-They tend to lock themselves into a course of action without giving serious consideration to alternative behaviors or possible consequences.
+They tend to lock themselves into a course of action without seriously considering alternative behaviors or possible consequences.
 This impulsively leads to confusion, self-loathing, and loss of control over their environment.
-In addition, they spend an excessive amount of energy cleaning up the mess.
+In addition, they spend excessive energy cleaning up the mess.

 Adult Children of Alcoholics® World Service Organization (ACoAs)